dynarchiving/The-Toolkit/README.md

 ## What does "The Toolkit" consist of?

-It provides a practical tool-kit for archival institutions like museums, libraries, universities, archives of any kind.
+It provides a practical tool-kit for archival institutions like museums, libraries, universities, archives of any kind in GLAM work spaces.
 They can add the free tools to their websites, i.e. single posts or pages: historical records, databases, digitized papers, any kind of archival material they publish.

 The tools address users at the exact moment when they are accessing and searching the respective sites.